Aida-Market/AIDA_ICO_SmartContract/README.md

 ```cs
 function returnOtherCrypto(address _investor, string _logString) external refundManagerOnly
 ```
-This calls by refund manager to burn tokens of investors who returned their investments in other cryptocurrencies.
+This method is called by refund manager to burn tokens of investors who want to revoke their investments in other cryptocurrencies.

 **withdrawEther**
 ```cs
 function withdrawEther(uint256 _value) external managerOnly
 ```
-Allows Company withdraw investments when ICO_RETURN_DURATION is over
+Allows Company withdrawing investments when ICO_RETURN_DURATION is over

 #### AidaIco Events